 - Select Off

 The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+At the same time, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.

-You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.